UHHRobotics22-23/MarimbaBot/README.md

 ## Build

-To build the full software stack one needs to execute the following command in the `catkin_ws` folder or any of its subdirectories.
+To build the full software stack one needs to execute the following command in the `catkin_ws` folder or any of its subdirectories:

 ```bash
 # Go to workspace